U-justine/vision-scan-app/README.md

 # 3. Install dependencies
 pip install -r requirements.txt

-# 4. (Optional) Pre-download the YOLOv8 model
-python -c "from ultralytics import YOLO; YOLO('yolov8n.pt')"

-# 5. Launch the app
+# 4. Launch the app
 streamlit run app.py
 ```

-Then open `http://localhost:8501` in your browser.
+Then open `http://localhost:8501`.
+The default model (`yolo11m.pt`) downloads automatically on first run; switching models in Advanced settings downloads the new weights the first time you select them.

 ## Deploy to Streamlit Cloud